 Rinse the Roller

 Use a stream of fresh water or a fresh bucket of water to rinse the roller.
+This may take several minutes.
 Shake off the excess water.

 Dry the Roller